mohdalibn/animated-svg-name-preloader/README.md

 # Animated Svg Name

-This is a personal project where I Html, css, & JavaScript to create a amazing svg name animation.
+This is a personal project where I Html, Css, JavaScript, & Figma to create a amazing svg name animation.